-Over 2 million + professionals use CFI to learn accounting, financial analysis, modeling and more.
+Over 2.8 million + professionals use CFI to learn accounting, financial analysis, modeling and more.
 Unlock the essentials of corporate finance with our free resources and get an exclusive sneak peek at the first module of each course.
-Start Free

 What is Hard Money?

-Hard money has many different meanings depending on the context and can relate to currency, loans, and political donations, to name a few.
+Hard money comes with many different meanings depending on the context and can relate to currency, loans, and political donations, to name a few.
 In general, it refers to a specific funding chain that is generally provided by a government agency or other financial organizations.
 Rather than a one-time permit, hard money is a flow of funds that comes in the form of ongoing and scheduled payments that consistently benefit the user.

 What is a Hard Money Loan?